korewaChino/opds_plusplus.koplugin/README.md

 </div>

-# OPDS Plus - Enhanced OPDS Browser for KOReader
+# OPDS++ - Cappy's personal slop fork of the OPDS plugin for KOReader

-**Version:** 1.1.0
+**Version:** 1.2.0

-**OPDS Plus** is a feature-rich enhancement of KOReader's built-in OPDS catalog browser, providing visual book cover displays, multiple viewing modes, and extensive customization options for browsing online book catalogs.
+**OPDS++** is a feature-rich enhancement of KOReader's built-in OPDS catalog browser, providing visual book cover displays, multiple viewing modes, and improvements for sync management.
+It offers a more immersive and customizable experience for browsing OPDS catalogs on your e-reader.

+Disclaimer: this is a slop fork, which means most of the code here is AI-generated and may not be fully functional or optimized.
+Use at your own risk.
+I personally forked it to add better download management and study the codebase.
+Contributions are welcome if you wish to improve the code quality and functionality.

 ## ✨ Features